 Q: What should I do if I can't access my textbooks?

 To assist students with remote learning due to the coronavirus outbreak, Barnes & Noble and VitalSource are offering free access to eTextbooks.
 For more information on the publishers supporting the effort and for login information, click here.

 Q: What if I need to submit a form to the Registrar’s Office or the Office of Financial Aid & Scholarship Services?

 All forms can be submitted electronically to the appropriate office during this time.
 Email the Registrar’s Office at firstname.lastname@example.org and the Financial Aid & Scholarship Services Office at email@example.com for details.
 The Office of the Registrar provides many services to students, faculty and staff, including graduation evaluation, name change request, and residency change.
 For more information about these services, please visit our webpage.

 All students and employees who need a mask will be given one.
-Details will be provided closer to the return to campus.
 Everyone is also welcome to bring their own masks to campus.